Lineage extractor

 - Add each as a variable and mark secrets appropriately.

-Variable/Secret | Purpose |
+Variable/Secret | Description |

 ---|---|

-PROPHECY_PAT | Prophecy Personal Access Token |
+PROPHECY_PAT | Personal Access Token used to authenticate with Prophecy. |

-MONITOR_TIME_ENV | Time window to monitor in minutes (default is 150 minutes) |
+MONITOR_TIME_ENV | Duration of the monitoring window in minutes (default: 150 ). |

-GIT_COMMIT | Set to 1 to enable committing output |
+GIT_COMMIT | Set to 1 to enable committing generated output to Git. |

-OUTPUT_DIR | Output directory for lineage files |
+OUTPUT_DIR | Directory path where lineage files are stored. |

 Set up workflow configuration